Crazy from the Heat: Background

-Crazy from the Heat consists of cover versions of songs of a decidedly dissimilar style from Roth's previous work with Van Halen, starting with the song "Easy Street", which was originally recorded by The Edgar Winter Group.
+Crazy from the Heat consists of cover versions of songs of a decidedly dissimilar style from Roth's previous work with Van Halen.
+The song "Easy Street" was originally recorded by The Edgar Winter Group, while "Coconut Grove" was originally recorded by The Lovin' Spoonful.

-The medley of "Just a Gigolo" and "I Ain't Got Nobody" is based on Louis Prima's 1956 medley combining two pre-1930s songs.
-Roth's version of the medley peaked at number 12 on the Billboard Hot 100, supported by a well-received music video.
+The medley of "Just a Gigolo" and "I Ain't Got Nobody" is based on Louis Prima's 1956 medley combining two pre-World War II songs.
+This version peaked at number 12 on the Billboard Hot 100, supported by a well-received music video.
 Roth's version of the well-known Beach Boys' hit "California Girls" peaked at number 3 on the Billboard Hot 100, the same position that the Beach Boys' original rendition reached 20 years prior.

-The EP concludes with "Coconut Grove", which was originally recorded by The Lovin' Spoonful.

 According to the EP's liner notes, the cover picture of Roth was shot in the Seychelle Islands.

-Roth used the title of the EP for his 1997 autobiography, and his future solo song "Goin' Crazy" uses the line "Goin crazy... from the heat."
+Roth used the title of the EP for his 1997 autobiography, Crazy from the Heat, and his future solo song "Goin' Crazy" uses the line "Goin Crazy... from the heat."